Evaluating Cloud-Optimized HDF5 for NASA’s ICESat-2 Mission

 rechunked-8mb-kerchunk kerchunk sidecar of the last paged-aggregated file N/A 10km (100000,) 8MB 400kb

 This table represents the different configurations we used for our tests in 2 file sizes.
-It’s worth noticing that we encountered a few outlier cases where compression and chunk sizes led page aggregation to an increase in file size of approximately 10% which was above the desired value for NSIDC (5% max) We tested these files using the most common libraries to handle HDF5 and 2 different I/O drivers that support remote access to AWS S3, fsspec and the native S3.
-The results of our testing is explained in the next section and the code to reproduce the results is in the attached notebooks.
+It’s worth noticing we encountered a few outlier cases where compression and chunk sizes led page aggregation to an increase in file size of approximately 10% which was above the desired value for NSIDC (5% max).
+We tested these files using the most common libraries to handle HDF5 and 2 different I/O drivers that support remote access to AWS S3, fsspec and the native S3.
+The results of our testing are explained in the next section and the code to reproduce the results is in the attached notebooks.

 3 Results

-Figure 4: shows that using paged aggregation alone is not a complete solution.
-This behavior us caused by over-reads of data now distributed in pages and the internals of HDF5 not knowing how to optimize the requests.
+Figure 4: Using paged aggregation alone is not a complete solution.
+This behavior is caused by over-reads of data now distributed in pages and the internals of HDF5 not knowing how to optimize the requests.
 This means that if we cloud optimize alone and use the same code, in some cases we’ll make access to these files even slower.
 A very important thing to notice here is that rechunking the file, in this case using 10X bigger chunks results in a predictable 10X improvement in access times without any cloud optimization involved.
 Having less chunks generates less metadata and bigger requests, in general is it recommended that chunk sizes should range between 1MB and 10MB[Add citation, S3 and HDF5] and if we have enough memory and bandwidth even bigger (Pangeo recommends up to 100MB chunks)[Add citation.]

 4 Recommendations